Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.rst

                             ignore certain messages.
       --ignore-regex IGNORE_REGEX
-                            Any line matching this Python regex on the MESSAGE field will be ignored (repeated).
+                            Any line matching this Python regex on the MESSAGE field will be ignored (must be lowercase; repeating).
                             So, unlike `journalctl`, you can easily use regular expressions to ignore certain messages.
       --priority PRIORITY   journalctl: Filter output by message priorities or priority ranges.
 Default: emerg..err
       --severity {warn,crit}